StefanScherer/azure-docker-swarm/README.md

 If you want multiple machines, increase the count

 ```
-terraform apply -var 'count={ windows=3 }'
+terraform apply -var 'count={ windows=3 linux=3 }'
 ```

 Notice: Changing the count afterwards doesn't seem to work with Azure.
-So be sure to create the resource group with the correc count initially.
+So be sure to create the resource group with the correct count initially.

 ## Destroy